chadsansing/adversary-space/gm-resources/planning/session-3.md

 Combat to defeat; Intrigue to convince.

-- Punk youth who become machine learning warriors.
+- Punk youth who become machine learning warriors (mlw).
 - An unraveling of arms and tendrils from the core.
-- Chains, bats, dinged blades.
+- Farming tools become neon-laser-tinged chains, bats, blades.
 - Rusted metal torsos, limbs, and oblong, antennaed heads under leathers heavy with pins, patches, nails, and bullets.

+There are 6 punk mlws.
+They each do 4-to-1 with imprpvised weapons.

 If the leader agrees to go with the PCs, they all cross back into the iterrogation chamber together, shock and overcome the guards, and have a few minutes to decide what to do next.